 “I really liked the consulting side of KM, but I missed the education, research and innovation side of the equation – I wanted to regain my passion and focus on knowledge creation– the ultimate goal of KM – to help create organizational cultures where everyone in the organization is intentional in their efforts to continually advance knowledge.”

-In 2010, with the help of Caroline, KMIC Inc. was created and later became the Knowledge Management Institute of Canada Incorporated.
+In 2013, the institute officially became the Knowledge Management Institute of Canada Incorporated.

-“It was interesting, we were not able to call ourselves an Institute in the beginning, without approval from the Ontario Ministry of Education, so it did take some time before we were officially recognized as an Institute for Learning – we still use KMIC as an acronym though.”
+“It was interesting, we were not able to call ourselves an Institute in the beginning, without approval from the Ontario Ministry of Education, so it did take some time before we were officially recognized as an Institute for Learning”

 “While I’ve learned a great deal over the past 5 years and I’m pleased with what we’ve accomplished given some pretty challenging economic circumstances, we are just beginning - there is more to do and more avenues to explore.
 Knowledge Management is only now receiving the attention it deserves from companies and their executives.
 I think it’s because they realize that “Knowledge” is the new commodity – the only real competitive differentiator and no longer a “nice to have” but an essential component of corporate strategy."